sushmaakoju/research-experience/university-of-new-hampshire/README.md

 - All content independently authored and prepared without external review by me.

 **CS 830 Final Project: Natural Language Understanding Research**
-- Developed project aligned with NLP/NLU specialization within AI course framework.
+- Developed comprehensive NLP/NLU research project aligned with AI specialization requirements, outside of Course requirements as course is more robotics focussed.
-- Work began January 2025 as personal research initiative.
+- Independent research initiative launched January 2025.
-- Complete LaTeX documentation prepared for external expert review.
+- Complete LaTeX documentation prepared and currently under NLU/NLP experts review.
-- Project represents intersection of course requirements with my ongoing research interests.
+- Project demonstrates integration of advanced coursework with specialized research interests, which fall outside of robotics, due to extensive robotics focussed instruction of the course.
-- Currently this project is being reviewed by Natural Language Understanding experts, as the class's instructional team does not work on Natural Language Understanding.
+- Work is being evaluated by external Natural Language Understanding domain experts.
+- Full project documentation and verification available upon request.

+**Note:** For any verification of academic records or accommodations, please contact me directly at [sakoju2014@gmail.com] for official documentation and certified records from UNH.

 ### Previous Research Experience (May - September 2024)